 The University of Maryland School of Public Health, located in College Park, Maryland, is a dynamic and growing school located at one of the nation’s top-ranked public research universities.
 While many schools of public health in the country are limited to graduate education, our large and diverse undergraduate student body brings energy and unique perspectives to our school, and contributes to our initiatives and commitment to advance a better state of health in Maryland and beyond.

-More than 140 faculty in six academic units – Behavioral and Community Health; Epidemiology and Biostatistics; Family Science; Health Services Administration; Kinesiology; and Environmental Health – conduct research, teach and mentor students and partner with communities to promote health, prevent illness and injury, advance health equity and create policies designed to enhance health across the lifespan.
+More than 140 faculty in six academic units – Behavioral and Community Health; Epidemiology and Biostatistics; Family Science; Health Policy and Management; Kinesiology; and Environmental Health – conduct research, teach and mentor students and partner with communities to promote health, prevent illness and injury, advance health equity and create policies designed to enhance health across the lifespan.